yassinelakhdachi/ai_analyst/Artificial Intelligence Overview/a-intro/readme.md

 NLP is the subfield of AI that applies computational techniques to **analyze and synthesize human natural language and speech**.

 NLP is the study of the computational treatment of natural (human) language.
 It is the branch of science that deals with analyses of text, whether they are in emails, human speech, social media and more.
 It allows machines to understand human communication to extract different information that was so far, the exclusive privilege of humans.
+NLP is found today in the following types of applications:

+- Machine translation
+- **Search engines**, such as Google and Baidu
+- Spell checkers
+- IBM Watson, where it famously won Jeopardy! against the best human contestants
+- **Natural language assistants**, such as Siri
+- **Translation systems**, such as Google translate
+- News digest, such as Yahoo
+- **Computer Vision (CV)**